 But there are always methods of actions that can get you free stuff online.

 I will show you some proven ways (or sources) to do just that:

-BzzAgent prides itself for using the good old fashion word-of-mouth approach to promote products.
+BzzAgent prides itself on using the good old fashioned word-of-mouth approach to promote products.
 This tactic essentially revolves around how one can benefit using products or coupons that were sent to him or her free of charge.

 The whole point about being a Bzz Agent is to blow the trumpet of new goods and services that you are given the first chance to try out for free.

 There are two ways for you to do your work: